HangZheng98/HangZheng98.github.io/_pages/about.md

 I have published more than 20 papers at top journals and international conferences with google citations <a href='https://scholar.google.com/citations?user=s7AazQUAAAAJ'><img src="https://img.shields.io/endpoint?url={{ url | url_encode }}&logo=Google%20Scholar&labelColor=f6f6f6&color=9cf&style=flat&label=citations"></a>).

 # 🔥 News
+- *2023.08*: &nbsp;🎉 Our paper [Sub-Nyquist tensor beamformer: A coprimality constrained design](https://ieeexplore.ieee.org/abstract/document/10232921) is accepted to IEEE Transactions on Signal Processing
-- *2023.06*: &nbsp;🎉 Our paper [Tensorized neural layer decomposition for 2-D DOA estimation](https://ieeexplore.ieee.org/abstract/document/10095288) is recognized as the [<font color=red>Top 3% paper of all accepted papers</font>](https://maifile.cn/est/a2816949397768/pdf) at ICASSP 2023.
+- *2023.06*: &nbsp;🎉 Our paper [Tensorized neural layer decomposition for 2-D DOA estimation](https://ieeexplore.ieee.org/abstract/document/10095288) is recognized as the [<font color=red>Top 3% paper of all accepted papers</font>](https://maifile.cn/est/a2816949397768/pdf) at ICASSP 2023
+- *2023.03*: &nbsp;🎉 Our paper [Coarray tensor direction-of-arrival estimation](https://ieeexplore.ieee.org/document/10078271) is accepted to IEEE Transactions on Signal Processing, and our paper [Coarray tensor completion for DOA estimation](https://ieeexplore.ieee.org/document/10087326) is accepted to IEEE Transactions on Aerospace and Electronic Systems

 # 📝 Publications